Lark Force Trek

 Day 8: We visit Tol Plantation, meet the local villagers and visit the Tol Memorial.

-Day 9: We return to Adler Bay by boat, for vehicle transport back to Kokopo and back our hotel at Rabaul.
+Day 9: We return to Adler Bay by boat, for vehicle transport back to Kokopo and to our hotel.

 Day 10: Early departure for return to Australia.